rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

 Our first 3D shape will be a box with eight points and six sides.
 Since each side must be drawn as two triangles, we must group our vertices to form a total of 12 triangles.
 And since each triangle is a collection of three points, the position and color data will have a total of 36 vertices each.
-As with the rectangle, our `BoxGeometry` class will only take the shape's dimensions as parameters&mdash;the width, height, and depth as they define the lengths of the sides parellel to the $x$, $y$, and $z$ axes respectively.
+As with the rectangle, our `BoxGeometry` class will only take the shape's dimensions as parameters&mdash;the width, height, and depth.
+These define the lengths of the sides parellel to the $x$, $y$, and $z$ axes respectively.
-Again, we will calculate half the values of each to get the $x$, $y$, and $z$ coordinates of the points since the origin of the box will be at the center of its volume.
+Again, we will calculate the $x$, $y$, and $z$ coordinates of the vertices from these parameters since the origin of the box will be at the center of its volume.

 ![A box is drawn with eight points and six sides.](/software-engineering-lab/assets/images/box_geometry.png)

 As before, we need to be careful about the ordering of the vertices.
-Each triangle group must list the vertices in counterclockwise order with respect to the direction they are facing.
+Each triangle group must list the vertices in counterclockwise order with respect to the outward facing direction of the surface.
-For example, the front-facing side will have vertices in order of $(P4, P5, P7)$ and $(P4, P7, P6)$ but the vertices of the back-facing side will be in order of $(P1, P0, P2)$ and $(P1, P2, P3)$.
+For example, the front side of the box will have vertices in order of $(P4, P5, P7)$ and $(P4, P7, P6)$ but the vertices of the back-facing side will be in order of $(P1, P0, P2)$ and $(P1, P2, P3)$.
 It may be easier to visualize this if we "unfold" the 3D shape so all the surfaces are arranged facing towards the viewer on a flat plane.
 The resulting image is called a *net diagram* and it helps us to easily see the correct ordering of the vertices.